On-Site Setup, Mentoring & Coaching Session

 If we’re setting up a tonearm on another manufacturer’s turntable, we’ll begin planning for delivery of the armboard.

-- Ensure access to your electronics so we can clean and condition your contacts (either by removing them from the rack or by having enough space to access to the jacks).
+- Ensure access to your electronics as we’ll be cleaning and and conditioning your contacts (either by removing them from the rack or by having enough space to access to the jacks).

 - Provide a good source of lighting near your turntable (free-standing or built-in).